 Figure 1.
 Cumulative forest plot of the meta-analysis of 12 on the difference between human observers and acoustic recorders in terms of species richness.
+The green line indicates the line of zero effect, the blue dots indicate the cumulative effect size with 95% confidence intervals.
+Studies are ordered by publication year with the earliest studies at the top and the latest studies at the bottom.

 Table 1.
 The research process stages (adapted from 2), examples of potential research waste and how ecology and conservation can limit these.

-Figure S1.
-The production of research flows through five stages (blue lines) all of which can lead to research waste2 (red dashed lines).
-Ecology and conservation have begun to reduce waste by focusing on methodological improvements and open science.
-Evidence synthesis (including reporting to decision makers) can contribute to the reduction in research waste by influencing question setting and appropriate methods and design (black dashed lines).
-Poor evidence synthesis can also lead to research waste
+Systematic reviews, systematic maps, meta-analysis as well as open science principals can help in the reduction of waste in all stages of the research process.

 Table 1.